what am i supposed to do with a typewriter?

 So let’s kick off the age old question that has plagued mankind since 1873.
 To set the scene, you are visiting your grandmother, she is trying to pinch your cheeks and that hurts.
 To evade the discomfort that buccal violation brings, you disperse yourself to the attic where you find her “antique” writing machine that is probably only 30 years old.
 Your grandmother sneaks up behind you with an enormous plate of food that you’re pretty sure she intends to use to fatten you up before baking you into a pie.
 Instead, she seizes the golden opportunity to offload some of her junk on you.

-Congratulations!
-You now own a piece of history!
-What now you may ask?
 There are a variety of things you can do with a typewriter, limited only by your imagination, willpower, and threshold for shame.
 Most people use the typewriter as a tool for creative writing, as it offers a way to connect with your work without the interference of a computer.
 No spell check, no popups, and most definitely no accidental deletion.
 It is about as distraction-free as writing can get.
-In addition to this, the typewriter also offers a physical and unique hard copy, one that emulates more than just your thoughts, but the essence of your humanity as you place the ink on the page one letter at a time.
-It is because of this laborious routine that many writers revere their machines, they become the writer’s constant companion, and the mediator of their inner voices.
+Don’t be fooled by that bell, it isn’t an incoming text message seeking to ruin the laminar flow of your consciousness.
+No, the typewriter will never tell you what to do, mainly because it can’t.
+With each letter printed one at a time, you can be assured that the documents you create are unique, and distinctly your own; the antithesis to ChatGPT.
+It is because of this laborious routine that many writers revere their machines, they become the writer’s constant companion; and, most importantly, a functional paperweight!

 Maybe you aren’t a writer though.
 The typewriter is also used for many other things.
 Journaling, poetry, grocery lists, complex ASCII artwork, and (you didn’t hear it from me), murder weapons.
 Yes, a typewriter makes for a surprisingly effective blunt instrument (thanks for the tip Stephen King).
+Even the creator of the modern typewriter himself, Mr. Christopher Sholes, marveled at the multitudes of uses his machine presented.
+One year after the acceptance of his invention, in 1874, he sent this totally legit and deffinately not made-up telegram to his bestie:

 In my opinion, the best thing to do with a typewriter is, of course, to use it.
 After all, that is what they were made for.
 If you elect to not use one, they do make for great decorations and conversation starters.